-Use the "forgot password" option on the front page of the Experimetrix site—all you need is your email address, and your logon or password can be automatically sent to you.
+Use the "forgot password" option on the front page of the Sona Systems site—all you need is your email address, and your logon or password can be automatically sent to you.

 What if I have other questions?

 If you have questions about your course requirement, please ask your professor or TA.
-If you have questions about the research-participation system, you may contact Geoff Goodwin, the subject pool coordinator, at email@example.com.
+If you have general questions about the research participation system, you may contact Geoff Goodwin, the subject pool coordinator, at email@example.com

 The faculty, graduate students, and your fellow undergraduates who are running these studies greatly appreciate your participation.
-Thanks in advance for signing up and taking the experiment participation seriously—you are helping to advance science!
+Thanks so much in advance for signing up and taking research participation seriously—you are helping to advance science!